The Chiropractic Post-Payment Audit and Review

 Can’t pay?
 No problem.
 They may allow you to continue seeing their patients (without reimbursement) until you pay off the outstanding balance.

-What Are the Most Common Chiropractic Audit Triggers?
+The Most Common Chiropractic Audit Triggers

 If you have a well-documented case, justifying your recommendations, recording functional progress and proving medical necessity, this should be nothing more than a temporary annoyance.